 After a student has passed the qualifying examination, the same committee will meet with the student annually until the student graduates.
+If desired by the student and advisor, changes to the membership of a student's committee can be made with the approval of the chairperson of the graduate advisory committee.
 The meetings provide an opportunity for the student to discuss their work with scientists from outside the student's laboratory.
+The meetings serve to assess the student's progress toward the Ph.D. degree, but are not intended to be examinations.

 At the end of each meeting, the student's advisor will leave the meeting first, giving the student the opportunity to express any concerns to their committee members that they might not feel comfortable discussing in their advisor's presence.